walzimmer/active-anno-3d/README.md

-Our baseline is the Active3D framework [Active3D](https://github.com/Luoyadan/CRB-active-3Ddet/tree/main), an active learning framework for 3D object detection, proposing the CRB query strategy that assesses the point cloud data informativeness based on 3 data characteristics: 3D box class distribution, feature representativeness, and point density distribution.
+Our baseline is the Active3D framework [Active3D](https://github.com/Luoyadan/CRB-active-3Ddet/tree/main), an active learning framework for 3D object detection, proposing the CRB query strategy that assesses the point cloud data informativeness based on three data characteristics: 3D box class distribution, feature representativeness, and point density distribution.
+This research was supported by the Federal Ministry of Education and Research in Germany within the AUTOtech.agil project (01IS22088U).
+The publication was partly written at Virtual Vehicle Research GmbH in Graz, Austria.
+The authors acknowledge the financial support within the COMET K2 Competence Centers for Excellent Technologies from the Austrian Federal Ministry for Climate Action (BMK), the Austrian Federal Ministry for Labour and Economy (BMAW), the Province of Styria (Dept. 12) and the Styrian Business Promotion Agency (SFG).
+The Austrian Research Promotion Agency (FFG) has been authorized for the program management.
+The authors thank Qualcomm for the support of the Qualcomm Innovation Fellowship.

 ## Citation